yhejazi/info-201-git-R-done/ProjectDescription/ProjectDocumentation.md

 ![](https://media.npr.org/assets/img/2014/05/22/yelp-1_wide-c07e41ca11053d2d7c30aafa94556b2ea5e53f5f.jpg?s=800)

-The Yelp api that we worked with provided us with the top 50 restaurants in the most populated city in each state sorted by what Yelp refers to as "best_match."
+The Yelp api that we worked with provided us with a variety of data sets that included restaurant names, food categories, average price, locations, average rating, and resturant name.
+Because the data was so large, we decided to only focus on certain resutrants in each state that were sorted by what Yelp refers to as "best_match".

 This means that the rating sort is not strictly sorted by the rating value, but by an adjusted rating value that takes into account the number of ratings, similar to a [Bayesian average](https://en.wikipedia.org/wiki/Bayesian_average).
 This is so a business with 1 rating of 5 stars doesn’t immediately jump to the top.

-### What did we do?
+### What Did We Do?
-For our project we focused on restaurants that are categorized by 9 distinct food types which include:
+The category for each resturant was determined by the tags that yelp users and bussiness owners place on the Yelp website or app.
+Certain resturants can contain more than one tag.
+For our project, we chose nine food types that we believed were the most prevalent and popular in the United States.
+These resturants inclue:
 * American
 * Italian
 * Mexican